State of Origin series: 2000s

 The early to mid-2000s saw New South Wales starting to assert its traditional interstate dominance, causing some critics to question the future of State of Origin.
 However, this imbalance tipped in the third and deciding game of the 2006 State of Origin series, which is seen as the starting point of Queensland's unprecedented dynasty.
 Queensland followed by winning the 2007 series, as well as the 2008 series, which made Queensland's streak three series in a row.
-New South Wales won Game 1 on 21 May 2008, however, Queensland won Game 2 on 11 June 2008, and Game 3 on 2 July 2008.
+New South Wales won Game 1 on 21 May 2008; however, Queensland won Game 2 on 11 June 2008, and Game 3 on 2 July 2008.
 Queensland continued to follow this up by winning the first two games of the 2009 series becoming the first state to win four series in a row.

 2010s

 In 2010, Queensland won its historic, record-breaking, fifth consecutive Origin series with a 23–18 win in the third and final match.
 This was the first Queensland team to win all three consecutive State of Origin Games in 15 years.
-Queensland full back Billy Slater won the man of the match in the third game and was awarded the Wally Lewis Medal as Man of the Series in 2010.
-The 2010 State of Origin series was also the second televised program in Australia to be shot in 3D 1080i DVB-T as well as being simultaneously broadcast in regular 576i and 1080i DVB-T and PAL.
+Queensland full-back Billy Slater won the man of the match in the third game and was awarded the Wally Lewis Medal as Man of the Series in 2010.
+The 2010 State of Origin series was also the second televised program in Australia to be shot in 3D 1080i DVB-T as well as being simultaneously broadcast in regular 576i, 1080i DVB-T and PAL.

 In the first game of the 2011 series, Queensland defeated New South Wales 16–12.
 In the second game, New South Wales defeated Queensland 18–8.
 Queensland won the series 34–24 in the 2011 decider in what was Queensland captain Darren Lockyer's 36th and final game.
 Cameron Smith won the man of the match in both the first and third game and was awarded the Wally Lewis Medal as Man of the Series.

 In 2012, then NRL CEO David Gallop introduced the Under-20s State of Origin for Toyota Cup players which saw New South Wales winning.
 Queensland went on to win a historic 7th series win in 2012, winning the final game by 1 point.

 In 2013, New South Wales defeated Queensland 14 to 6 in game 1, Queensland defeated New South Wales 26 to 6 in game 2, while in-game 3 Queensland defeated New South Wales 12 to 10 to take out the overall Origin title for the eighth consecutive time.
 The 2013 series set a new State of Origin television rating record for a whole series since the 2001 introduction of the rating system.

 In 2014, New South Wales defeated Queensland 12–8 in the first game of the series, and 6–4 in the second.
-In the third game Queensland defeated New South Wales 32-8 after scoring the first try of the game in the 37th minute, with Queensland leading 6–2 in the first half.
+In the third game, Queensland defeated New South Wales 32-8 after scoring the first try of the game in the 37th minute, with Queensland leading 6–2 in the first half.
 This gave the Blues the first series win in 8 years.